 In its noble quest to find the elixir of employee productivity, every few years the HR fraternity finds a new trend to latch on to.
-The flavor of the last decade or so has been “employee engagement” – that heady mix of satisfaction, motivation, loyalty, and advocacy.
+The flavour of the last decade or so has been “employee engagement” – that heady mix of satisfaction, motivation, loyalty, and advocacy.

 It has often been claimed to be the one true path for organizations to reach peak productivity.
 The brightest minds in HR have been working on it and as a consequence, it has been the subject of intense opining.
 But not everything you read is true.

 We’ve seen a decade of changes in the business world – open office plans, Friday potlucks, flex-work, telecommuting.
 Organizations have tried to build yellow brick roads to accommodate everyone’s needs yet engagement levels are getting worse and not better.
-High employee attrition rates and low engagement levels are still costing companies in a big way.
+High employee attrition rates and low engagement levels still cost companies in a big way.

 We have already talked about why you should run survey employee engagement surveys and how engaged employees and disengaged employees can impact the growth of the company.
 But in and of itself, engagement is an abstract idea, something intangible.
 Even as discussions of engagement have become ubiquitous, myths abound and managers end up forming wrong opinions about what motivates their employees.